 In October 2016, the FASB issued ASU No. 2016-16, Income Taxes (Topic 740): Intra-Entity Transfer of Assets Other than Inventory ("ASU 2016-16"), which requires the recognition of the income tax consequences of an intra-entity transfer of an asset, other than inventory, when the transfer occurs.
 The standard is effective for annual periods beginning after December 15, 2017, including interim periods within those fiscal years.
-The Company is currently evaluating the impact that the adoption of ASU 2016-16 will have on its consolidated financial statements.
+This standard will not have a material impact on the company's consolidated financial statements.

 In August 2016, the FASB issued ASU No. 2016-15, Statement of Cash Flows: Classification of Certain Cash Receipts and Cash Payments ("ASU 2016-15"), to address diversity in practice in how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
 The standard is effective for annual periods beginning after December 15, 2017, including interim periods within those fiscal years.
-The Company is currently evaluating the impact that the adoption of ASU 2016-15 will have on its consolidated financial statements.
+This standard will not have a material impact on the company's consolidated financial statements.